 When it comes to the water supply in your home or commercial property, all is fine and well until a problem comes up.
-Water supply dwindles, and we no longer get water running through our taps like it used to.
+Water supply dwindles, and we no longer get water running through our taps like it used to be we suddenly get excessively high water bills and realise there must be a leak.

 Then the first question that crosses our minds after we notice a leak is ‘Who is responsible for fixing this leak?’
 Myself?
 The insurance company?
 The landlord?